 The most recent Department of Energy study found a 0.03 percent decrease in energy use during DST, just 1.3 terrawatt-hours overall.
 While 1.3 terrawatt-hours is a lot of power, that’s overall a pretty minor advantage, and we could duplicate it by just being more responsible with our light switches in summer.
 By comparison, the DOE advises that widespread adoption of LED bulbs would save 348 terrawatt hours.

 Let’s do that again: swapping to LED light bulbs would be 268 times more effective at saving energy than Daylight Saving Time.
 I’ll bet that if you offered people the option of buying a longer-lasting light bulb or moving their clocks twice a year, most people would take the light bulb.

 But hang on, because DST may not even be that efficient.

 In 2006 Indiana adopted DST.
 We were promised this would lead to business booms, because we’d no longer be offset from nearby business centers like Chicago.
-(Apparently we forgot that Chicago is still in a different time zone?)
+(Did we just forget that Chicago is still in a different time zone?)
 We were told it would save millions in energy costs.
 So legislators voted DST into effect.

 Matthew Kotchen, an economist at the University of California, recognized a perfect opportunity to do a fair before-and-after analysis without the assumptions necessary in other studies.
 So he crunched three years of data as Indiana moved their clocks.
 His team concluded that DST, with its added burden on climate control systems, led to an overall one percent rise in energy costs and cost the state an additional $9 million.
 And oh, that extra energy expenditure produced extra pollution, with up to $5.5 million in related costs.